Code-Institute-Submissions/the-shamans-cat/README.md

 - Create trust by establishing credentials of the shamanic practitioner and inspiring confidence in the potential clients, so they book a session:
     * Why someone might benefit from a shamanic-healing session?
-    * Explanation of shamanic energy-healing, including video
+    * Explanation of shamanic energy healing, including video
-    * What the client might expect from a shamanic energy-healing session
+    * What the client might expect from a shamanic energy healing session
-    * About the shamanic energy-healing practitioner, including their training and experience
+    * About the shamanic energy healing practitioner, including their training and experience
     * Testimonials
     * Gallery of photos showing the practitioner in training and other shamanic related photos.
 - Rates – pricing and FAQs